Twoure/KissNetwork.bundle/README.md

 ##### Openload, Stream
 - Openload/Stream.moe links have a hash tied to your PMS IP.
 To use these Servers outside your home network, enable [Force Transcoding](#force-transcoding-enables-remote-play).
 Force transcoding will make video links compatible with all clients.

+##### Openload, Stream
+- Stream.moe host is offline.
+Left it's code alone for now, as it does not affect channel preformance.
+Waiting to see if the site returns.

 [Table of Contents](#table-of-contents)